 If you want to avoid repotting a new plant, but aren’t keen on the plastic pot look, get yourself some cache/container pots, baskets or paper bag planters.
-Simply slip the plastic pot inside your chosen vessels and ta da.
+Simply slip the plastic pot (and a tray if you so choose) inside your chosen vessels as a no fuss alternative to repotting.

 7. Continue to watch out for pests